c-maine/newspaper_bias_project/README.md

      a) Enable public availability

      b) Ensure security group settings enable access

+N.B.
+This step has already been completed and does not need to be replicated in order to reproduce our database.

 2) Clone this repository locally or on an AWS instance

 3) Execute setup_all.sh; this file performs the following steps: